IGE-OpenReproLab2025/training-sessions-material/modular-python-basics.md

 ## Daily workflow

-As a start, we recommand that you start storing your scripts in your *labbook* GitHub repo and share them with yoru collabioratos in your *collaboration* GitHub repo.
+As a start, we recommand that you start storing your scripts in your *labbook* GitHub repo and share them with your collaborators in your *collaboration* GitHub repo.
 By the end of the project these tools will be delivered in the *project* GitHub repo.
 We will discuss later how to do this optimally.

 ## Interactive Session 5 part
 [A demonstration about how to improve incrementally a Python code](modular-python-demo.md)